newnightcoder/100daysofcode/R1D01/LOG DAY 1.md

 **what i learned:**
 - how to use figma + importance of resizing images beforehand, else it gets messy...
-- usage of css variables, em units, some positioning..
+- usage of css variables, em units, some positioning...
 - how valuable css grid and flexbox must be! have to practice it from now on.

 **feeling:**